hashgraph/hedera-services/docs/autorenew-feature.md

   * `autorenew.maxNumberOfEntitiesToRenew`
   * `autorenew.gracePeriod`
 - Each Hedera entity has an `expirationTime` which is the effective consensus timestamp at (and after) which the entity is set to expire.
-- Each Hedera entity also has an `autoRenewAccount` which is the account to pay for the fee at renewal.
-This `autoRenewAccount` could be itself if the entity is a crypto account or an account associated with the entity when it was created.
+- Each Hedera entity also has an `autoRenewAccount` which is the account to pay for the fees at renewal.
+If this `autoRenewAccount` is not specified, a crypto account or a smart contract will be responsible for its own renewal fees, while an entity of other types will be marked for deletion at the point of renewal.
-- When a Hedera entity is created, its initial lifetime is defined by its `autoRenewPeriod`.
-At its `expirationTime`, Hedera Services will try to extend an entity's lifetime by another `autoRenewPeriod` if the `autoRenewAccount` has enough balance to do so, or as much extension as the remaining balance permits.
+- When a Hedera entity is created, the payer account is charged enough hbars (as a rental fee) for the entity to stay active in the ledger state until consensus time passes its `expirationTime`.
+At its expiration time, Hedera Services will try to extend an entity's expiration time by another `autoRenewPeriod` if the `autoRenewAccount` has enough balance to do so, or as much extension as the remaining balance permits.
+- A Hedera entity that lacks a funded `autoRenewAccount`, namely `autoRenewAccount` is not specified or has zero balance at the time renewal fees are due, will be marked for deletion.
+The entity will then have a grace period (defaulted to 7 days) before permanent deletion.
+- A Hedera entity can have its expiration time extended by anyone, not just by the admin account.
+The expiration time is the only field that can be changed in an update without being signed by the owner or the admin.
 - After handling a transaction, Hedera Services will search within the next `autorenew.numberOfEntitiesToCheck` for upto `autorenew.maxNumberOfEntitiesToRenew` entities that expired then try to renew these entities.
-- After the grace period, if the `expirationTime` of an entity is not extended, it will be deleted from the system.

 ## Implementation
 Hedera Services will perform a circular scanning of entities, meaning after we reach the last entity in the system, we will go back scanning from the first entity in the system.